AlgoSize/website/_portfolios/end-to-end-support.md

 <br/>
 2. **Group Chats for Team Interaction**: Group chats offer a platform for broader team interaction.
 These chats are ideal for brainstorming sessions, sharing insights across different projects, and fostering a sense of community among team members.
 They also serve as a space for informal discussions, promoting a collaborative work culture.
 <br/>
 3. **AI-Powered Problem Solving**: Integrating AI into our chat system allows for efficient problem-solving.
-AI-driven chatbots, equipped with natural language processing capabilities, can assist in answering queries, providing suggestions, and even automating certain aspects of the algorithm development process【4†techtarget.com】【5†zapier.com】.
+AI-driven chatbots, equipped with natural language processing capabilities, can assist in answering queries, providing suggestions, and even automating certain aspects of the algorithm development process.
 <br/>
 4. **Real-Time Support and Feedback**: The real-time nature of our chat system ensures that support and feedback are promptly provided.
 This immediacy is crucial in a fast-paced environment like algorithm development, where timely responses can significantly impact project progress.
 <br/>